rajesh730/LMS/BULK_IMPORT_GUIDE.md

 ### ✅ Do's

 - ✅ Use the download feature to get current subjects as base
-- ✅ Keep codes UPPERCASE and unique per scope
+- ✅ Keep codes unique and meaningful (e.g., MATH, CS-101, ENG-ADV-1)
 - ✅ Use GLOBAL type only for platform-wide subjects
-- ✅ Include descriptions for better documentation
 - ✅ Test with a few subjects first before bulk import
 - ✅ Review errors carefully before retrying

 ### ❌ Don'ts

 - ❌ Don't use duplicate codes in same scope
-- ❌ Don't use special characters in codes
+- ❌ Don't use special characters except hyphens and numbers
-- ❌ Don't mix GLOBAL and SCHOOL_CUSTOM in single import without proper roles
+- ❌ Don't mix GLOBAL and SCHOOL_CUSTOM without proper roles
 - ❌ Don't modify the export format (headers must match)
 - ❌ Don't try to import 1000+ subjects at once (do in batches)